squirro/training/ml_service/1_topic_modeling/README.md

 # 20 newsgroups topic modeling

+To first fetch the data, be sure to have `awscli` installed:

+    pip install awscli

+and then execute:

+    ./fetch.sh

 This is a [Jupyter notebook](http://jupyter.org/) walkthrough, and requires jupyter to be installed:

     pip install jupyter